chaos-polymtl/lethe/doc/source/parameters/unresolved_cfd-dem/cfd_dem.rst

 * The ``grad div`` parameter allows the enabling of the grad div stabilization for the Volume Averaged Navier Stokes equations [1].
 This allows for a much better mass conservation of the system.
 * The ``void fraction time derivative`` parameters allows us to choose whether or not we want to account for the time derivative of the void fraction or take it equal to zero.
 * The ``drag force``, ``buoyancy force``, ``shear force``, and ``pressure force`` parameters allow us to enable or disable the respective forces in a cfd-dem simulation.
 * The ``drag model`` parameter allows one to choose the type of drag model to be implemented for the calculation of the drag force between the particles and the fluids.
-Available drag models at the time of writing are: Difelice [2], Rong [3], and Dallavalle [4].
+Available drag models at the time of writing are: Difelice [2], Rong [3], Dallavalle [4], and Koch and Hill [5].
 * The ``post processing`` parameter, when enabled, allows the calculation of the pressure drop, void fraction in the packed region, and the mass conservation in a packed bed at each time step.
 * The ``coupling frequency`` parameter is only applicable for the cfd-dem solver and it determines the number of DEM iterations per 1 CFD iteration.